MED-VT++: Unifying Multimodal Learning with a Multiscale Encoder-Decoder Video Transformer: Empirical evaluation

-\textbf{A2D: Actor/Action Segmentation}.
-Table~\ref{tab:a2d} compares our approach on actor/action segmentation to a number of alternatives, which typically use optical flow as an extra input, across different feature backbones.
-Our results are consistently better or on par with the alternatives, even when we operate under the simplest setting, \ie one input modality (RGB images) and weaker features, \ie ResNet101 \textit{vs.} I3D used by the previous state-of-the-art (SSA2D).
+\textbf{A2D.} Table~\ref{tab:a2d} compares our approach on actor-action segmentation to a number of alternatives, which typically use optical flow as an extra input, across different feature backbones.
+Our results are consistently better than the alternatives, even when we operate under the simplest setting, \ie one input modality (RGB images) and weaker features, \ie ResNet101 \textit{vs.} I3D used by the previous state-of-the-art (SSA2D).
 When trained and tested with a stronger backbone (yet maintaining only RGB input), the improvements are even more notable, \eg, we outperform the previous best (SSA2D\cite{ssa2d}) by more than 10\% with Video-Swin features~\cite{liu2022video}.

+Figure~\ref{fig:qualitative_a2d} (first two columns) show qualitative segmentation results comparing MED-VT to the baseline algorithm on the A2D dataset.
+The example shows that MED-VT can delineate segmentation regions precisely with correct actor-action classes compared to the baseline where both segmentation and classification errors are present.
+Notice, for example, the superior ability of MED-VT to delineate the boundary between the non-moving adult and the climbing baby.